ChrisLema.com

 The net result is that you start cheaply but then experience all the challenges of seriously hosting a serious WooCommerce site.

-This is why I would recommend you consider WP Engine and SiteGround.
-They’ll start with you when you’re small but grow with you.
+This is why I would recommend you consider the Managed WooCommerce hosting at Nexcess.
+They'll start with you when you're small but grow with you.

 Can WooCommerce handle serious eCommerce?